 Layering Ability & Ease of Movement

 The Denali 2 is not the easiest to layer with nor did it have good ease of movement.
 While it is roomy enough to accommodate any of the other fleeces that we tested underneath it, it is not possible to layer it under a shell or wind layer without feeling constricted.
 Most women's outerwear is cut with a tapered fit, but the cut of this jacket is boxy, and we felt it bunching up inside.
-Same goes for when we tried to wear it under a pack.
+The same goes for when we tried to wear it under a pack.
 The extra material on the sides bunches up and is uncomfortable.
-The North Face's Osito 2 jacket has a more tapered fit and is a better option for a warm layer to wear under a shell.

-The extra thick fleece does a great job of blocking the wind, even more so than the "Hardface Technology" on the Arc'teryx Fortrez Hoody.
-But neither of these options works as well as a dedicated wind layer, and you'd be better off bringing a lightweight wind breaker jacket on your hike than this heavy fleece.
+The extra-thick fleece does a great job of blocking the wind.
+But neither of these options works as well as a dedicated wind layer, and you'd be better off bringing a lightweight windbreaker jacket on your hike than this heavy fleece.
 The Denali also blocks a light rain, both from its thickness and from the nylon panels on the shoulders and front, which cause water to bead up and roll off the material; however, this jacket is still not a viable replacement for a rain jacket.